JetBrains/ring-ui/components/breaking-changes.md

 $ring-palette-array, $ring-palette-white-text, $ring-palette-grey-text
 ```

-### 27-05-2016: scss-mixin rgba-attribute is removed
+### 27-05-2016: rgba-attribute mixin was removed

-Use rbga colors without mixin as we don't support IE8- anymore.
+Use rgba colors directly as we no longer support ancient IE versions.

 Before:
 ```